Synchronize with Git

 Configure your GitLab project

-You can do this by performing either of the following:
+You can do this by performing either of the following.

-Creating a GitLab Hook to trigger a Git Merge To create a GitLab Hook to trigger a Jenkins build Git Merge:
+Option Description Create a GitLab Hook to trigger a Git Merge To create a GitLab Hook to trigger a Jenkins build Git Merge:

 -